THANNAGA/generalized_Lotka_Volterra_Interactive_Activation/README.md

 2. **gLIA Symmetric**: Enforces $M = M^T$.
 3. **gLIA Negative Definite**: Ensures $M$ has negative eigenvalues.
 4. **IA**: Baseline with original dynamics.

+In the continuous case, training relies on the excellent [TorchDiffEq PyTorch library](https://github.com/rtqichen/torchdiffeq) using the **adjoint method** (Chen et al., 2018).
+In the discrete case, we use the standard Adam optimizer with a loss computed on the last state, as autograd automatically backpropagates across intermediate states.

 ### Stability
 gLIA stability depends on $M$ and $r$.
 We regularize $M$ to keep eigenvalues as negative as possible, aiming at bounded dynamics even in absence of IA's dual equations.